tysonwells/Connect-Four-Repo/README.md

 Objective:
-  -Connect four of your checkers in a rwo while preventing your opponent from doing the same.
+  - Connect four of your checkers in a rwo while preventing your opponent from doing the same.

 Get Started:
   https://vertical-checkers.netlify.app